Global solution for the 3D gravity water waves system above a flat bottom: The Improved -Norm Estimate: Bad Type Phases

 \subsection{When $(k_1, k_2)\in \chi_k^2, (\mu, \nu)\in \{(+,+), (+,-)\} $}

-Recall that $k_2=\min\{k_1,k_2\}$.
-Same as what we did in subsection \ref{lowhighgood}, we can use the rough estimates to rule out the very high frequency case, the very low frequency case and the very high spatial localization $j$.
-To sum up, from now on $k$, $k_1$, $k_2$, and $j$ are restricted in the ranges as follows
+Note that the estimates (\ref{noveqn110}) and (\ref{noveqn111}) in Lemma \ref{highlowhl} and Lemma \ref{hlgoodj10} hold regardless the sign of $\mu$ and $\nu$.
+Hence, we can rule out the very-low-frequency case, the relatively-high-frequency case and the case $j\geq (1+20\delta)m$ as in subsection \ref{lowhighgood}.
+From the estimate (\ref{noveqn519}) in Lemma \ref{roughestimatephase2}, it is easy to see that the phase is not degenerated when $k_{}\geq 0$.
+Therefore, there is little difference between the bad type phase and the good type phase and the method used in subsection \ref{lowhighgood} also works for this case.
+To sum up, it would be sufficient to consider fixed $k$, $k_1, k_2$, and $j$ that satisfy the following estimate,

-For fixed $k_1$ and $k_2$ in above range, we dyadically localize the angle between $\xi$ and $\nu \eta$ with the threshold $\bar{l}$ chosen to be $2k_{1,-}$ and then spatially localize two inputs as in (\ref{equation7002}).
-For simplicity, we use same notations listed in (\ref{equation6601}), (\ref{equation7000}) and (\ref{equation7001}), but one should keep in mind that now $(k_1,k_2)\in \chi_k^2$ instead of $\chi_k^1$.
+For fixed $k_1$ and $k_2$ in the above range, we do dyadic decomposition for the angle between $\xi$ and $\nu \eta$ with the threshold $\bar{l}$ chosen to be $2k_{1,-}$ and then spatially localize two inputs as in (\ref{equation7002}).
+For simplicity, we use the same notations listed in (\ref{equation6601}) and (\ref{equation7002}) but readers should keep in mind that now $(k_1,k_2)\in \chi_k^2$ instead of $\chi_k^1$.